thoughtspot/thoughtspot.github.io/_release/notes.md

     <dt>Scriptability</dt>
     <dd><ul><li><p>You can now create and edit joins at the table level using TML, including range and generic joins.
 You must edit these joins from the source table, not the destination table.
 Refer to <a href="{{ site.baseurl }}/admin/ts-cloud/tml.html#syntax-tables">ThoughtSpot Modeling Language</a>.</p>
     <p>This feature is in Beta in the February release.
 To enable it, <a href="{{ site.baseurl }}/admin/misc/contact.html">contact ThoughtSpot Support</a>.</p></li>
-    <li><strong>Export custom SpotApps</strong>: Support for custom SpotApp export is now GA and on by default.
-You can now export your own custom SpotApps, or collections of Scriptable ThoughtSpot Answers, Liveboards, Views, tables, and Worksheets, packaged together as a zip file.
-Simply navigate to <strong>Data > SpotApps</strong> and choose the objects you would like to include in a custom SpotApp.
-Refer to <a href="{{ site.baseurl }}/admin/ts-cloud/app-templates.html">SpotApps</a>.</li></ul>
+    <li><strong>Export custom sets of TML files</strong>: Support for export of custom sets of TML files is now GA and on by default.
+You can now export your own custom sets of TML files, or collections of Scriptable ThoughtSpot Answers, Liveboards, Views, tables, and Worksheets, packaged together as a zip file.
+Simply navigate to <strong>Data > Utilities > Import/Export TML</strong> and choose the objects you would like to include in a custom set of TML files.
+Refer to <a href="{{ site.baseurl }}/admin/ts-cloud/tml-import-export-multiple.html">Migrate multiple TML files</a>.</li></ul>
 </dd></dlentry>

  <dlentry id="simplified-join-creation">